meteorologytoday/SMARTSLAB/notes/01-progress.md

 - Francois: Make Q-flux as tunable parameter to see the result.

+# 2018-08-09
+- Did fitting h and Q at the same time.
+However the result is not good because it seems Q flux is negative generally in boreal summer.
+This is counter intuitive.
+What is even weird is that if we assum constant h and fit Q, Q flux will be as expected!

 # 2018-08-08
 - Write an NetCDFHelper to create nc file more efficiently in Julia.
 - Realize the work in 08-07 is actually linear fit.
 The updated note is [here](https://www.sharelatex.com/read/ffhwmpjxwbht)